Authorized Services

 If your service has specific requirements, please see our connector-specific guides.
 Data sources will usually require filling in API credentials while data destinations will require information like host, database, and other credentials.

-Once you log in or fill in the credentials, Dataddo will save it as an authorized service and you will be able to finalize your source or destination configuration.
+Once you log in or fill in the credentials, Dataddo saves the authorized account, enabling you to finalize your source or destination configuration.

 Alternative Approach to Adding a New Service